-- The Discussion Forums featured in UM Learn will be used to facilitate virtual discussions amongst students on some of the assigned readings. - There will be 5 Discussion Forums (one per week), worth 3% each. - Further instructions will be provided in class.
+- The Discussion Forums featured in UM Learn will be used to facilitate virtual discussions amongst students on some of the assigned readings. - There will be 5 Discussion Forums throughout the term worth 3% each. - Further instructions will be provided in class.